 Even though this invasive species is absolutely fascinating to observe and seem to glide gracefully through the water, Lionfish are causing untold damage to the reefs surrounding Curacao.
 They have adapted effortlessly to this environment and due to their brightly coloured bodies, they attract junvenile fish, which serves as their perfect meal.

 Lionfish have become known as a ‘Super Predator’ consuming four times their average body weight every day.
 They are not selective and certainly eat anything that gets in its way, including Mahi Mahi, Grouper, Snapper and Wahoo.
 With no known predators, the lionfish is dominating Curacao’s pristine and spotless fringing reefs.

 Research has shown that female Lionfish have the ability to lay up to 2 million eggs per year and without any natural predators, there is no stopping this invasive species from spreading.
 Additionally, these egg sacs have a chemical within them, which prevents other species from eating them.

-Although spear fishing in the waters around Curacao is forbidden, the PPC (Public Prosecution of Curacao) do recognise the devastating effects that lionfish have on the marine environment and also realise the urgency to fight against this invasive species.
+Although spear fishing in the waters around Curacao is forbidden, the PPC (Public Prosecution of Curacao) do recognize the devastating effects that lionfish have on the marine environment.
+They also realize the urgency to fight against this invasive species.

 Even to this day, the war against lionfish rages on and continues to challenge hunters who give up their free time to help prevent more damage to the reefs and in turn, the local economy.
-There are many organised groups and dive schools that provide lessons on how to safely search for and catch lionfish without disturbing or harming the surrounding reef.
+There are many organized groups and dive schools that provide lessons on how to safely search for and catch lionfish without disturbing or harming the surrounding reef.
 Certain dive schools also teach you how to carefully remove the spines and prepare it, making it the perfect meal for any fish lover.

-Lionfish, is a Sustainable Industry on Curaçao
+Lionfish, becomes a Sustainable Industry in Curaçao

-Numerous restaurants on Curaçao such as Sol Food in Westpunt, Iguana Cafe in downtown Willemstad and Pirate Bay in Piscadera, are now serving lionfish because of the increasing consumer demand due to its delectable taste and high nutrition value (high in Omega 3).
+Numerous restaurants on Curaçao such as Sol Food in Westpunt, Iguana Cafe in downtown Willemstad and Pirate Bay in Piscadera, are now serving lionfish.
+The increasing consumer demand is due to its delectable taste and high nutrition value (high in Omega 3).

-Another wonderful example is Lisette Kreus, a passionate diver and owner of Lionfish Caribbean.
+Another wonderful example is Lisette Kreus, a passionate diver and the owner of Lionfish Caribbean.
 Like a lot of businesses, the concept of Lionfish Caribbean was originally developed to specialize in education and safe hunting practices.
 However, it quickly grew into something much more.
 In addition to teaching, Lisette sells her catch to many local restaurants, organizes cool culinary events and makes beautiful jewelry using Lionfish fins!

 Lisette says, “the reason why divers and snorkelers find Lionfish so alluring also makes for incredible jewelry designs… which helps conserve the reef by bringing awareness to the issue.”
 Lisette went on to say, “We will never get rid of them, but at least we can catch them, serve them and ultimately create a viable and sustainable fishing industry focused on Lionfish so that the over-fished populations can take a breath to re-populate.”

-So, “Dive In”… and make your next destination Curaçao!
+“Dive In”… and make your next destination Curaçao!
 The Lionfish are waiting!